 1. Distorted thinking – Creates a delusional field, a whole set of assumptions and false definitions of success and failure which are distortions of reality.

 2. Emotional bondage – Whatever we worship we serve.
 The way the idol enslaves is that it creates over-desires, inordinate longings.

 3. It is the sin under every sin.
 We never break commandments 3-10 without breaking commandments 1-2.

 1. Identify your own values

 2. Ask whether you can receive life joyfully without it.
-One has a god when a finite value is viewed as that without which one cannot receive life joyfully.
+It’s an idol when you believe you cannot receive life joyfully without a finite thing.

 3. Look for Symptoms

 – Anxiety: When my idol is under genuine threat, then I feel myself shaken to the depths